OData/v3ProtocolDocument/OData.markdown

 ### 8.10.4.
 Legacy Service Operations

-Service Operations are Operations like Actions and Functions.
-However use of Service Operations is now discouraged because they are legacy and have a number of disadvantages:
+Service operations are operations like actions and functions.
+However use of service operations is now discouraged because they are legacy and have a number of disadvantages:

-- Service Operations only support primitive parameter types.
+- Service operations only support primitive parameter types.
-- Service Operations are not bindable.
+- Service operations are not bindable.
-- Unlike Functions, composing Multiple Service Operations calls in the same request is not supported.
+- Unlike functions, composing multiple service operations calls in the same request is not supported.

 #### 8.10.4.1.
 Declaring Service Operations in Metadata

-Legacy Service Operations MUST declared in $metadata.
-Service Operation declarations indicate the signature (Name, ReturnType and Parameters) and semantics (http verb and result entityset) of the Service Operation.
+Legacy service operations MUST declared in $metadata.
+Service operation declarations indicate the signature (name, return type and parameters) and semantics (HTTP verb and result entity set) of the service operation.

-In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Service Operations:
+In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for service operations:

 - Service Operations MUST specify the HttpMethod as this is reserved for ServiceOperations.
 - Service Operations MAY have parameters which MUST all be primitive.